aniketdiwate2208/Project/README.md

 # Project PDF Uploader
 This project is developed to upload a pdf file, a new user firstly need to register.
-After sucessful registration registered user need to login with credentials like email and password so that he/she can upload a .pdf file.
+After successful registration registered user need to login with credentials like email and password so that he/she can upload a .pdf file.

 This Project consist of two folder :
 - pdfuploader (Frontend Files Folder)